rgreenblatt/no_cot_math_public/write_up_single_forward_pass_time_horizon.md

 For more details on the dataset I use and my overall setup, see my [prior post on filler tokens and repeated problems](FIXURL) (*TODO: link*) as that uses the same setup.
 You can find the code for these experiments at [github.com/rgreenblatt/no_cot_math_public](https://github.com/rgreenblatt/no_cot_math_public).

 # Analysis

 What should we conclude based on these results?
-In some sense, a 3.5 minute no-CoT (opaque) 50% reliability time horizon is pretty scary (you can think through a lot in 3.5 minutes!), but it is encouraging that this is lagging far behind non-opaque time horizon (e.g. probably the best LLMs have several hour time horizons on hard AIME-like math problems).
+In some sense, a 3.5 minute no-CoT (opaque) 50% reliability time horizon is pretty scary (you can think through a lot in 3.5 minutes!), but it is encouraging that this is lagging far behind the non-opaque time horizon (e.g. probably the best LLMs have several hour time horizons on hard AIME-like math problems).
 Further, it appears that the doubling time for no-CoT time horizon (of ~9 months) is a decent amount slower than the doubling time for non-opaque/with-CoT time-horizon (in 2025 the doubling time measured by METR on SWE tasks was maybe around 4-6 months and I'd guess you get a similar number on math).
 That said, note that my results don't allow for encoded reasoning in CoT and just look at single forward pass performance on a fixed prompt (with repeats[^filler]).